 General liability insurance is not usually required by law, but business owners should be aware of situations when a licensing body, a client, or a lessor might require this common type of coverage.

-No, not usually.
-However some states include general liability insurance in their licensing criteria for construction contractors or developers.
-To find out if your state requires coverage, see its licensing criteria.
+No, general liability insurance is usually not required by law.
+However, some states include general liability insurance in their licensing requirements for construction contractors or developers.
+To find out if your state requires general liability coverage, see its business licensing criteria.

 Most small business owners purchase general liability insurance shortly after they start a business.
 Situations that drive business owners to get this policy include: